ant-louis/awesome-dense-text-retrieval/summaries/chen2017reading.md

 #### Document Retriever

-- They use an efficient (non-machine learning) document retrieval system to first narrow our search space and focus on reading only articles that are likely to be relevant.
+- They use an efficient (non-machine learning) document retrieval system to first narrow their search space and focus on reading only articles that are likely to be relevant.
 - A simple **inverted index lookup** followed by **term vector model scoring** performs quite well on this task for many question types.
 Specifically, articles and questions are compared as **TF-IDF** weighted bag-of-word vectors.
 They further improve their system by taking local word order into account with n-gram features (their best performing system uses bigram counts).
 - They use *Document Retriever* as the first part of their full model, by setting it to return 5 Wikipedia articles given any question.
 Those articles are then processed by *Document Reader*.